konradwojda/HYU-ALANA/02-hw/README.md

 2 \leq c
 $$

-Which implies that the statement is false.
+Which implies that the statement is true, because inequality is true for $C \geq 2$.

 ### 6. **False**.
 $3^n$ grows exponentially faster than $2^n$, so it cannot be bounded above by $2^n$.
 Therefore, the statement is false.